grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 ### Write a task topic

-Complete the following steps to write a concept topic.
+Complete the following steps to write a task topic.

 1. Review the information architecture of the Grafana Labs product documentation and determine the feature to which you want to add task documentation.
 1. Within the feature directory, create a task directory that conforms to the following naming convention: